-This is by far the most popular form of ADR.
+This is by far the most popular form of alternative dispute resolution (ADR).
 It is a consensual and confidential process in which a neutral third party, who has no authoritative decision-making power, is appointed to help the parties reach a negotiated settlement.
 It can also be used as an aid to narrow down the matters in dispute and can be initiated before and after court proceedings or an arbitration has been initiated.